Loading Events

 Theme: The Blood of the Martyrs is the seed of the Church.

-November 6-9: In Nagasaki, we will discover the legacy of the Japanese Martyrs commemorated there.
+November 6-9: Morning flight to Nagasaki from Kansai Airport.
+In Nagasaki, we will discover the legacy of the Japanese Martyrs commemorated there.
 We will visit the Monument and Site of Martyrdom, as well as the adjoining museum.
 After Mass, there will be a chance to venerate a relic of the saintly samurai, Paul Miki.
 We travel into the countryside to pray at the Unzen Onsen, where martyrs were executed in the Hot Springs.
 We will visit the Urakami Cathedral, which was devastated by the Atomic Bomb.
-A visit to Hongouchi Monastery built by St. Maximilian Kolbe, which miraculously survived the atomic bomb.
+We will visit the Hongou-chiji Monastery, built by St. Maximilian Kolbe, which miraculously survived the atomic bomb.

-November 11-14: From Kyoto, we will fly to Seoul, South Korea.
+November 10-13: From Nagasaki, we will fly to Seoul, South Korea (2 hours).
 Seoul will be home base for our stay to explore the various impressive shrines that dot the countryside outside of the city.
 Most of these rural destinations are about 1.5 hours from Seoul itself.
-They comprise of Cathedrals, Churches and Martyrdom Sites: Jeonju and its Jeondong Cathedral; Gyonegju which is famous for traditional Korean Architecture and an international Martyrs Shrine; Jeoldusan Martyr’s Shrine.
-Aside from religious sites, we will taste Korean Imperial Cuisine as well as the famous, Hanwoo Beef.
+They comprise cathedrals, churches, and martyrdom sites: Jeonju and its Jeondong Cathedral; Gyongju, which is famous for traditional Korean Architecture and an international Martyrs Shrine; Jeoldusan Martyr’s Shrine.
+Aside from religious sites, we will taste Korean Imperial Cuisine as well as the famous Hanwoo Beef.

-On November 14, after Mass, guests will bid farewell to South Korea..
+November 16: After Mass, guests will bid farewell to South Korea; Leisure Day in Seoul.
+Dinner: Farewell Banquet.

 Daily Mass, Confession, and Spiritual Direction